 You must submit your GRE or GMAT scores to the university.
 S&T's GRE Test Center code is 6876.
-Check specific academic department for requirements here or contact your preferred degree graduate coordinator.
+For specific academic department contact your preferred degree graduate coordinator.

 Graduate students at Missouri S&T are admitted or classified in one of the following categories:

 Admission as a regular graduate student is normally limited to those who ranked in the upper third of their baccalaureate graduating class or who have produced quality work at the graduate level.
 For this requirement, a cumulative B average (3.0 GPA on a 4.0 scale), or a B average (3.0 GPA on a 4.0 scale) for the student’s last sixty credit hours of undergraduate coursework is considered equivalent to an upper one-third standing.
 If the student’s undergraduate coursework does not meet the standards of the graduate degree granting department, the student may be required to take additional courses, for non-graduate credit, as determined by the chair or designate of the major department.
 For more specific information about minimum GPA requirements, please consult your prospective department’s website.